 3. Mr. Skeffington

 For Mr. Skeffington, Bette wanted a makeup masterpiece.
 Her character was supposed to go from a beautiful socialite to a woman scarred by diphtheria.
 Davis’ makeup became so heavy that the director, Vincent Sherman, feared she looked like a mummy.
 At times, the cosmetics were so heavy and itchy that Bette had to focus so she wouldn’t ruin a take.

 Bette Davis took on dual roles in A Stolen Life and Dead Ringer, playing herself and her own twin.
 Her “change” in appearance was internal this time and required expertise to distinguish the characters.
 Speaking about playing twins, she said, “It is balm for your ego!
 No need to battle your co-star, that’s true.
 But my, it is hard work, it really is!”

 While Davis didn’t do anything too drastic for The Corn Is Green, she did insist on wearing a wig, since she felt her own hair didn’t fit the part.
 The original wig was round with gray highlights through red hair.
 Davis was unhappy with the option, and after doing wig tests, settled on the one she wore in the film, which she thought best captured the teacher’s character.

 6. Of Human Bondage

-Of Human Bondage was a breakout role for Davis as she played a manipulative, hard-edged waitress who meets an unfortunate end.
-Knowing that the part called for realism, Bette decided to do her own make-up.
-“My Mildred wasn’t going to die of a dread disease looking like a debutante who’d missed her afternoon nap.
+Of Human Bondage was a breakout role for Davis.
+She played a manipulative, hard-edged waitress who meets an unfortunate end.
+Knowing that the part called for realism, Bette decided to do her own makeup.
+“My Mildred wasn’t going to die of a dreaded disease looking like a debutante who’d missed her afternoon nap.
 I’ve simply never understood why Hollywood actresses allow themselves to be made up to look like Hollywood actrsses no matter what the part calls for.”